Interlake-Saints/the-late-and-great/_posts/1987-12-31-raymond-j-eineigl-jr.md

   - /assets/class-of-1986/raymond-j-eineigl-jr-2.jpg
 gender: male
 ---
-Pete played football and he was in the band.
-A very popular all around guy, he was voted Mr. Interlake his senior year at IHS in 1986.
-After high school, Pete joined the Air Force and he was a member of the USAF Academy class of 1990.
-He died at the Air Force Academy in late 1987 or early 1988.
+Pete was a member of the IHS marching, symphonic, and jazz bands, swimming and diving team, vice president of student council, and he also played football.
+A very popular student, he was voted "Mr. Interlake" his senior year in 1986.

+After high school, Pete joined the Air Force, where he played lacrosse and sang choir, and he was a member of the USAF Academy class of 1990.

+Sadly, he died at the Air Force Academy in Colorado on April 27, 1988.
+He was only 19 years old.